GianmarcoVenturini1993/request-multiple-urls/README.md

 Request Multiple Urls
 =========

-A library that download (json) data from multiple urls and output it.
+A library that downloads (json) data from multiple urls and outputs it.

+You can find the npm package [here](https://www.npmjs.com/package/@gianmarcov/request-multiple-urls)

 ## Installation